 - Rebuttable presumptions

 - Lack of preservation of evidence

-You should consult with an experienced and skilled DUI/DWI attorney immediately and start building your defense as soon as possible.
+Since the repercussions of a DUI conviction can be serious, you should consult with an experienced and skilled DUI defense attorney immediately and start building your defense as soon as possible.

-If you've been charged with a DUI/DWI or Unreasonable Refusal, time is of the essence.
-You should consult an experienced and effective attorney to begin building your case as soon as possible.
+If you've been charged with a DUI or DWI or Unreasonable Refusal, time is of the essence.
+You should consult an experienced and effective DUI attorney in Fairfax to begin building your case as soon as possible.
 The lawyer you hire will have a major impact on the outcome of your case.
-DUI/DWI attorney John Kassabian has handled countless misdemeanor and felony DUI/DWI charges in addition to Unreasonable Refusal charges.
-He is skilled at building strong and effective defense strategies.
+DUI and DWI attorney John Kassabian has handled countless misdemeanor and felony DUI/DWI charges in addition to Unreasonable Refusal charges.
+He is skilled at building strong and effective DUI defense strategies.
 As a former prosecutor for Fairfax County and Prince William County, John understands how DUI/DWI cases are investigated, how evidence is gathered, how the charges are presented to court and how to defend against them.
 He will review the details of your case and work in your best interest to have your penalties diminished or even dismissed.